best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 [Testing](testing_code.md) assures us that the code is working correctly.

 * Testing means making sure that the code produces the right outputs for realistic example input data.
-* Automated 'unit' testing should be applied to each function, to ensure that code continues to work after future changes to the code.
+* You should apply automated 'unit' testing to each function to ensure that code continues to work after future changes.
-* Each function and the end-to-end analysis should be tested using minimal, realistic data.
+* You should test each function and the end-to-end analysis using minimal, realistic data.
-* Testing should be more extensive on the most important or complex parts of the code.
-However, ideally every single function should be tested.
+* Your testing should be more extensive on the most important or complex parts of the code.
+However, ideally you would test every single function.
 * Tests should account for realistic cases, which might include missing data, zeroes, infinities, negative numbers, wrong data types, and invalid inputs.
 * Reviewers should sign-off that there is enough testing to assure that the code is working as expected.
-* Each time an error is found in the code, a test should be added to assure that the error does not reoccur.
+* Each time you identify an error in the code,you should add a test to assure that the error does not reoccur.

 ### What happens when the analysis fails to run?